 TCP Fast Open

-What Is TCP Fast Open?
+What is TCP Fast Open?

-TCP Fast Open (TFO), is an extension to the transmission control protocol (TCP) that helps reduce network latency by enabling data to be exchanged during the sender’s initial TCP SYN.
-A traditional TCP handshake is a 3 step process that is carried out as follows.
+TCP Fast Open (TFO), is an extension to the transmission control protocol (TCP) that helps reduce network latency by enabling data to be exchanged during the sender's initial TCP SYN.
+A traditional TCP handshake is a three step process that is carried out as follows.

 - The sender sends a SYN packet to the receiver to initiate the connection

 - The receiver sends a SYN-ACK packet back to the sender to let it know that it is ready to start transmitting data